-CHAPEL HILL— The North Carolina High School Athletic Association is pleased to announce the 2019 recipients of the Charlie Adams Endowed Scholarship, an award honoring the late and former executive director of the NCHSAA.
-Jenna Mallory from Jacksonville High School and Carson Goins from West Stokes High School are this year’s recipients and will receive their awards at the 2019 NCHSAA Annual Meeting on Thursday, May 2, 2019 at the Dean E. Smith Center in Chapel Hill.
+CHAPEL HILL— The North Carolina High School Athletic Association (NCHSAA) is pleased to announce the 2020 recipients of the Charlie Adams Endowed Scholarship, an award honoring the late and former executive director of the NCHSAA.
+Madeline Dierauf from Brevard High School and Peter Petroff from Concord High School are this year’s recipients of the $1,500 scholarship award.

 ABOUT THE SCHOLARSHIP WINNERS

 Madeline Dierauf is a student at Brevard High School where she is a varsity cross country and track athlete.
 Dierauf has received a number of accolades including being a member of the school’s Mountain 6 Conference Championship team and the 2A West Regional Championship team.
 She placed first in the 1600 meter run in the Mountain 6 Conference meet, the Franklin 4 meet, and in the 3200 meter run at the Leesa Anderson Invitational.
 Outside of her athleticism, Madeline is an accomplished musician, who plays Bluegrass and Irish Traditional Fiddle Music and will pursue her studies in political science and music this fall.

 Peter Petroff is a student at Concord High School where he was a two-sport athlete in football and wrestling each of four years with the Spiders.
 During his senior year, Mr. Petroff was the team captain for his varsity wrestling and football teams.
 In addition to being recognized for his leadership, Peter has also received a number of honors including selection as a member of the All-Conference team for both wrestling and football.
 Petroff is a member of the National Honor Society and the National Science Honor Society.
 He is also an accomplished pianist and plans to double major in English and Economics this fall.